glennklockwood/limelead/content/pages/electronics/bipolar-junction-transistors.md

 are present, as is the cut-in voltage:

 <div class="shortcode">
-{{< figure src="2n2907-voltage-plot-modes.png" link="2n2907-voltage-plot-modes.png" alt="Voltage at the collector, base, and emitter as base is changed on a PNP transistor" class="width-100" >}}
+{{ figure(src="2n2907-voltage-plot-modes.png", alt="Voltage at the collector, base, and emitter as base is changed on a PNP transistor") }}
 </div>

 The only difference, as any textbook will tell you, is that PNP transistors